Epigenetic Tracking: a Model for Multicellular Biology: Evo-devo and transposable elements

 Transposable elements,or transposons \cite{Mcclintock50}, are DNA sequences that can move around to different positions in the genome.
 During this process, they can cause mutations, chromosomal rearrangements and lead to an increase in genome size.
 Despite representing a large genomic fraction (30-40\% in mammals), transposons have no clear biological function, and have therefore been labelled as ``junk DNA''.
 Transposable elements are active during development, and may bring diversity in somatic cells having the same genome \cite{Collier07}.
 A transposonal activity was also observed in germline cells, with possible evolutionary implications. ``Waves'' of diffusion of transposable elements in a genome appear temporally associated with major evolutionary changes to the species \cite{Oliver10}, suggesting a causal link between the two events. \nr

 Based onthese considerations, we can imagine a mechanism for the implementation of a biological germline penetration.
-In a stem cell unable to produce a change event (because the set of master transcription factors present in the cell cannot bind to corresponding regulatory sequences), transposable elements would become mobilised, and start ``jumping'' around the genome.
+In a stem cell unable to produce a developmental event (because the set of master transcription factors present in the cell cannot bind to corresponding regulatory sequences), transposable elements would become mobilised, and start ``jumping'' around the genome.
 This process could lead to the creation of many new regulatory sequences, hugely increasing the chances that a lucky combination of such sequences be able to match the existing transcription factors.
 We hypothesise that, when a match occurs, the transposable elements which helped to build the new sequences leave the cell and, through the bloodstream, make their way to germline cells.
-Here they would insert themselves into the genome, thus allowing the delivery of a successful innovation to the next generation.
+Here they insert themselves into the genome, thus allowing the delivery of a successful innovation to the next generation.

 The mechanism described has interesting evolutionary implications.
-In ET, whenever a stem cell proliferates, a wave of new stem cells, each with its own mobile code, is created in the body of the (new) species.
+In ET, whenever a stem cell proliferates, a wave of new stem cells, with new mobile codes, is created in the body of the (new) species.
 The action of germline penetration translates this wave of new mobile codes in somatic cells into a corresponding wave of new regulatory sets spreading in the germline genome and subsequently in the somatic genome of future generations.
 Such events during artificial evolution coincide with moments in which major changes occur to the evolving species, causing new body parts or features to appear.

 In biologicalterms, this means that the spreading in the genome of waves of new sets of transposable elements in the course of evolution corresponds to moments in which new branches (new species) are generated in the ``tree of life''.
 Such predictions, made with our model on purely theoretical grounds, appear to be confirmed by experimental evidence \cite{Oliver10}.
 These observations suggest that the spreading of new transposon families in the genome and the occurrence of major changes in the relevant lineage are simultaneous events.
 This seems to hint that the colonisation of the genome by the transposons is the driving force behind the change in the lineage.
 Our interpretation of this phenomenon is different.
 In fact, according to ET, the spread of new transposon families in the genome is an event which comes immediately (in evolutionary terms) {\em after} the change, not before.
 The confirmation of this prediction, made possible by techniques to estimate the age of DNA sequences more sensitive than those currently employed, would represent a clear indication in favour of this model.